yochannah/carpentries.org/pages/workshop_faq.md

 ### How do I inform you I am running a self-organised workshop?

-When planning a Self-Organised workshop we ask that you notify us of your planned workshop.
+When planning a Self-Organised workshop, we ask that you notify us of your planned workshop.
 Once the workshop webpage is created, please share the link with us and notify us of your planned workshop via the [self-organised workshop form](https://amy.carpentries.org/forms/self-organised/).
 Once we receive the link to the workshop webpage, we will be able to [add your workshop to our website](https://carpentries.org/upcoming_workshops/), provide support (in the form of survey result links and AMI instances for Genomics workshops), and get Instructors and helpers credit for the workshops they teach.

 ### If I need help recruiting Instructors, Supporting Instructors, and/or Helpers for a Self-Organised workshop, what are my options?